DataCTE/SDXL-Training-Improvements-From-NovelAI-Paper/README.md

-# SDXL Training with ZTSNR and NovelAI V3 Improvements
+# SDXL Training with ZTSNR, NovelAI V3 Improvements, and IterComp

 Most SDXL implementations use a maximum noise deviation (σ_max) of 14.6 [meaning that only 14.6% of the noise is removed at maximum] inherited from SD1.5/1.4, without accounting for SDXL's larger scale.
 Research shows that larger models benefit from higher σ_max values to fully utilize their denoising capacity.
 This repository implements an increased σ_max ≈ 20000.0 (as recommended by NovelAI research arXiv:2409.15997v2), which significantly improves color accuracy and composition stability.
-Combined with Zero Terminal SNR (ZTSNR) and VAE finetuning.
+Combined with Zero Terminal SNR (ZTSNR), VAE finetuning, and IterComp for enhanced compositional generation.

 ### Current Status